pasicopan/react-quill-image-uploader/README.md

 ### history

+- 20190611,v0.0.4 add new upload type, upload by insert image src。
-- 20190611 update to new UI, insert image without focus on editor。
+- 20190611,v0.0.3 update to new UI, insert image without focus on editor。